Graduate Study at UIC

 Petition forms may be obtained from the Graduate College, 606 University Hall, or from the graduate program.

-Enrolled students or others wishing to attend meetings of a course without earning academic credit may register as visitors (auditors).
+Enrolled students, faculty, or staff wishing to attend meetings of a course without earning academic credit may register as auditors at no additional cost.

 Courses taken for audit do not apply toward any academic degree and do not count as part of a student’s full-time or part-time course load for purposes of financial aid, loan deferments, athletic eligibility, or fulfillment of the enrollment residence requirement.